UPDATED 3 July 2019

 The 2019 Muster: It’s ON!
-Tentative plan is to meet and picnic once again at Coast Guard Island Oakland.
-Pending gazebo availability, we are looking at September dates or possibly into October 2019.
+Tentative plan is to meet and picnic once again at Coast Guard Island, Oakland.
+We are currently looking at Saturday, October 12, 2019.
 Stay tuned for details and an eventual Save the Date mailer.

 The 2016 Annual Reunion pot-luck picnic for MIUW 103/104 was held on Saturday, 21 May 2016 at Coast Guard Island as in past years.
 Group photo at the end of this lengthy missive!
 A good time was had by all and it was great to see all you MIUWtants once again…..